nutanix-japan/ocp-hci/ocp_k10/ocp_k10.rst

    .. figure:: images/ocp_k10_login_token.png

 #.
 Click on **Sign In**

+   .. note:: you may be asked to enter your company email ID and company name before you can see the Kasten K10 administration page.
+Please do so if necesary.

 You have successfully setup Kasten backup application to backup your application.
 Lets move on to restoring the application in the next section.